 The purchase price will be clearly documented.
 The Contract also outlines how the buyers plan to pay the purchase price.
 If using a mortgage loan, the amount of the loan and interest rates will be disclosed.
 If using seller financing, the terms will be clearly defined.

-There is also a section explaining the deposit: how much the deposit will be, how it will be paid, and who the deposit will be held by.
-This section also dictates what happens to the deposit in the event that the sale is canceled by either party before closing.
+There is also a section explaining the deposit: how much it will be, how it will be paid, and who will hold it.
+This section also dictates what happens to the deposit if either party cancels the sale before closing.

-These sections contain important information about the timing of financing as well.
-The buyers are responsible for securing financing within a specific number of days and paying the balance a specific number of days before closing.
+These sections also contain important information about the timing of financing.
+The buyers are responsible for securing financing within a specific number of days and paying the balance within a specific number of days before closing.

 Title and Closing